aaron-grau/curic/react/projects/piano/README.md

 }
 ```

-Let's save discussing the details of our track objects for a little later.
+Take a good look at what your app's state could look like, but let's save discussing the details of our track
+objects for a little later.

 ### Action Creators